l3das/L3DAS21/README.md

 python3 train_baseline_task2.py
 ```

-GPU is strongly recommended to avoid very long training.
+GPU is strongly recommended to avoid very long training times.

 To compute the challenge metrics for each task using the trained models run:
 ```bash